Camden Road railway station: History

+Design

+The Edwin Henry Horne designed station is a Grade II listed building.

 Location

 The station is at the corner of Royal College Street and Camden Road.
 The present Camden Town London Underground station is 450 m to the southwest of this station.
+(Note: However, the accompanying 2008 photograph shows the original name ("Camden Town Station") still displayed on the parapet of the station building of what is now Camden Road station.)
+This is an official out of station interchange.
+London Buses routes 29, 46, 253 and 274 and night routes N29, N253 and N279 serve the station.

 It is one of the few railway stations in England in which there is a police station.

 Services

 The typical weekday service in trains per hour is: